pazoff/Snake-Game-with-Two-Snakes/README.md

 ## Overview
 This is a modern take on the classic Snake game, built using [p5.js](https://p5js.org/).
 The game features two snakes (one player-controlled and one AI-controlled or both AI-controlled), dynamic obstacles, a central cannon, various food types, and power-ups.
 It supports both desktop (keyboard controls) and mobile (on-screen buttons) gameplay, with customizable settings and sound effects.
 The game is designed to be engaging with strategic elements, such as score penalties for collisions, temporary boosts from power-ups, and a cannon that interacts with the snakes.

+<a href="https://pazoff.github.io/Snake-Game-with-Two-Snakes/" target="_blank">Play the Snake Game with Two Snakes</a>

 [![Watch the Demo](thumbnail.png)](https://youtu.be/7qOhsr7XG3Y)

 ## How to Play